Beck-Sisyphus/AngelHackUp/README.md

 # AngelHackUp
-UltimateUp in AngelHack Seattle, June 27, 2015
+UltimateUp in AngelHack Seattle, June 27, 2015 with Tommy Pryor